 Bilateral Economic Relations

-In 2002, Uruguay and the United States created a Joint Commission on Trade and Investment, which was superseded by a Trade and Investment Framework Agreement in 2007.
+In 2002 Uruguay and the United States created a Joint Commission on Trade and Investment, which was superseded by a Trade and Investment Framework Agreement in 2007.
 Under both instruments, Uruguay and the United States have signed several agreements, including an Open Skies agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and a Memorandum of Understanding on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
-In January 2017, the U.S. and Uruguay signed a bilateral Social Security Totalization Agreement, which goes into force on November 1, 2018.
+In January 2017, the U.S. and Uruguay signed a bilateral Social Security Totalization Agreement.